jdbctemplatemapper/jdbctemplatemapper/README.md

 ### Querying multiple relationships with a single query

 For querying multiple relationships with a single query use SelectMapper with Spring ResultSetExtractor.
 SelectMapper allows generating the select columns string for the model and population of the model from a ResultSet.

-An example og querying the following relationship: An Order has many OrderLine and each OrderLine has one Product.
+An example of querying the following relationship: Order hasOne Customer, Order hasMany OrderLine, OrderLine hasOne Product

 ```
- // The second argument to getSelectMapper() below is the table alias used in the query.
+ // The second argument to getSelectMapper() below is the table alias in the query.
- // For the query below the 'orders' table alias is 'o', the 'order_line' table alias
+ // For the query below the 'orders' table alias is 'o', 'customer' table alias is 'c', 'order_line' table alias
- // is 'ol' and the product table alias is 'p'.
-SelectMapper.getColumnsSql() aliases
+ // is 'ol' and the product table alias is 'p'
- // the columns with the prefix; table alias + "_" so that there are no conflicts in sql
+ // SelectMapper.getColumnsSql() aliases all columns with the prefix; table alias + "_" so that there are no conflicts in sql
- // when different models have same property names like for example id.
+ // when different models have same property names like for example 'id'.
- // SelectMapper.buildModel(rs) uses the column alias prefix to populate the pertinent
- // model from the ResultSet.
+ // SelectMapper.buildModel(rs) uses the column alias prefix to populate the pertinent model from the ResultSet.

  SelectMapper<Order> orderSelectMapper = jdbcTemplateMapper.getSelectMapper(Order.class, "o");
+ SelectMapper<Customer> customerSelectMapper = jdbcTemplateMapper.getSelectMapper(Customer.class, "c");
  SelectMapper<OrderLine> orderLineSelectMapper = jdbcTemplateMapper.getSelectMapper(OrderLine.class, "ol");
  SelectMapper<Product> productSelectMapper = jdbcTemplateMapper.getSelectMapper(Product.class, "p");